List of collapsed exchanges that disappeared with user funds

 This is the reason keeping your bitcoin on an exchange is not recommended at all.
 Instead, consider practicing bitcoin self-custody with software wallets or hardware wallets.

-Bitcoin traders: custodial exchanges are NOT your bank.
+Bitcoin traders: Custodial Bitcoin exchanges are NOT your bank.
 A single security breach or exchange failure could mean losing everything.
 Only invest what you can afford to lose, and never store long-term holdings or profits on an exchange.
 Use a secure, self-custody wallet for maximum control and minimize risk.

 Why Crypto Exchanges Fail